MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Benchmark Details

 \subsection{Implementation of Attack Models.}

-We implemented $64\times64$ and $256\times256$ versions for all the custom attack models defined by the official code of implemented algorithms.
+By modifying the architecture of the generators and discriminators following PPA \cite{ppa}, we implemented $64\times64$ and $256\times256$ versions for all the custom attack models defined by the official code of implemented algorithms.
 For those algorithms that use StyleGAN2 \citep{stylegan2}, we provide a wrapper for loading the official model and adapting it to our attack process.